Combatting hate in Canada

 Original Slur: History of Racist Language Toward Indigenous Peoples

 In the heart of Calgary, the Urban Society for Aboriginal Youth has inspired Indigenous youth from different nations to reclaim their narratives by delving into the painful legacy of derogatory language towards Indigenous communities using art-based filmmaking.
-With support from Department of Canadian Heritage’s Multiculturalism and Anti-Racism Program, youth crafted four mini-documentaries, each looking into the history, legacy, and impact of a specific slur.
+With support from Canadian Heritage’s Multiculturalism and Anti-Racism Program, youth crafted four mini-documentaries, each looking into the history, legacy, and impact of a specific slur.
 Guided by language experts, Indigenous Elders and community members through this journey of understanding, they explored how these words continue to inflict harm and contribute to poor social outcomes that Indigenous Peoples still face to this day.
 These documentaries will be shared online to spark conversations, prevent further perpetuation of stereotypes and discriminatory attitudes, foster a deeper appreciation for Indigenous cultures and histories, and support the work towards healing and reconciliation.

 -